 Seeing someone you care about going through the moods and symptoms of bipolar disorder can be distressing.
-But there are lots of steps you can take to offer support, whilst also looking after your own wellbeing.
+But there are lots of steps you can take to offer support, while also looking after your own wellbeing.

 When your friend or family member is feeling well, try talking to them about how you can support them if they have a hypomanic or manic episode.
 This can help both of you feel more stable and in control of what's happening.
 You could discuss ideas such as:

-Having a father with bipolar is definitely a worry; you ride the highs and lows with them.
-Looking out for patterns, talking, remaining calm and supportive is essential.
+"Having a father with bipolar is definitely a worry; you ride the highs and lows with them.
+Looking out for patterns, talking, remaining calm and supportive is essential."

-If those around me are concerned about whether changes are symptomatic of relapse [I encourage them] to ask, not assume.
+"If those around me are concerned about whether changes are symptomatic of relapse [I encourage them] to ask, not assume."

 It's important to invest some time and energy into looking after yourself.
 You may feel very worried about your friend or family member, but making sure that you stay well will enable you to continue to offer support.

-This information was published in October 2015.
-We will revise it in 2018.
+This information was published in May 2018.
+We will revise it in 2021.